mikeizbicki/cmc-csci040/README.md

         1. allow blind people to use webpages
         1. allow non-English speaking / non-Americans to use your software
     1. web security
-        1. technical details (you will learn to commit fraud in this class!)
+        1. technical details (you will learn to commit fraud in this class... but obviously you shouldn't!)
         1. social implications
         1. government policy
         1. legal issues